7 Tips to Sleep Better and Transform Your Life in 2026

 Source: Unsplash

-3. Address Your Sleep Problems
+3. Address Sleep Problems Promptly

 Source: Pixabay

-4. Limit Exposure To Screens Before Bed
+4. Limit Screen Exposure Before Bed

 Source: Pixabay

-5. Avoid stimulating Activities Before Bed
+5. Avoid Stimulating Activities Before Bed

 6. Manage Stress and Anxiety